-Any direct technical fouls shall be marked on the Referee Report Form and any time he or she receives two direct technical fouls in a season, he or she shall be suspended for the practice(s) for the next scheduled game AND the next scheduled game (excluding byes) and may not enter the gym for the practices and games.
+9. Any direct technical fouls shall be marked on the Referee Report Form and any time the coach receives a second direct technical they are suspended for the remainder of the season and may not enter the gym for practices or games.

-If a coach has two (2) direct technicals, and there is another infraction, said individual shall be suspended from all C.Y.O. activities for the rest of the season.
+If a coach has two (2) direct technical fouls, and there is another infraction, said individual shall be suspended from all C.Y.O. activities for the rest of the season.

-In the case of coaches, fouls are cumulative, no matter how many teams they coach.
+Any suspension or action is effect even in the case of coaches, fouls are cumulative, no matter how many teams they coach.